 \subsection{Inland ETA Prediction}

 Inland transportation has some features in common with maritime transportation.
 Both domains rely on trajectory data sources.
 In maritime transportation, vessel movements are captured by AIS data, whereas in inland logistics, vehicle trajectories are collected through GPS devices.
 Similarly, maritime voyage segments between ports correspond to road segments in land traffic networks.
 ETA in both situations is influenced by congestion factors.
 In the field of road transportation, researchers have extensively applied temporal forecasting models to capture traffic dynamics and to predict the arrival time of vehicles.
-Given these similarities, many time series prediction techniques developed for inland ETA can provide methodological insights for maritime applications.
+Given these similarities, many time-series prediction techniques developed for inland ETA prediction tasks can provide methodological insights for maritime applications.

-\citet{liu2024itransformerinvertedtransformerseffective} introduced iTransformer, an inverted attention architecture that treats variables as tokens, enabling the model to learn cross variable dependencies effectively.
-This design is able to capture relationship of traffic flow dynamic on approaching routes, reporting to deliver strong long-term forecasts on standard benchmarks that include traffic data. \citet{Derrow_Pinion_2021} presented a graph neural network (GNN) framework for ETA prediction that has been deployed in Google Maps, yielding substantial accuracy gains over prior production models.
-The approach partitions the road network into spatially adjacent supersegments and constructs a directed spatiotemporal graph in which nodes represent supersegments and edges encode traffic influence.
-By learning interactions across neighboring supersegments and capturing network-wide congestion propagation, the method improves robustness under dynamic traffic conditions. \citet{liu2023uncertainty} addressed the critical need for quantifying prediction reliability in ride-hailing services by proposing an uncertainty-aware probabilistic deep learning model ProbTTE for travel time prediction.
-The framework not only generates accurate point estimates but also outputs the parameters of a probability distribution, effectively capturing the inherent variability and uncertainty in urban traffic.
+\citet{liu2024itransformerinvertedtransformerseffective} introduced iTransformer, an inverted attention architecture that treated variables as tokens, enabling the model to learn cross variable dependencies effectively.
+This design was able to capture relationships in traffic-flow dynamics on approaching routes, reporting to deliver strong long-term forecasts on standard benchmarks that included traffic data. \citet{Derrow_Pinion_2021} presented a graph neural network (GNN) framework for ETA prediction that was deployed in Google Maps, yielding substantial accuracy gains over prior production models.
+The approach partitioned the road network into spatially adjacent supersegments and constructed a directed spatiotemporal graph in which nodes represented supersegments and edges encoded traffic influence.
+By learning interactions across neighboring supersegments and capturing the network-wide congestion propagation, the method improved robustness under dynamic traffic conditions. \citet{liu2023uncertainty} addressed the critical need for quantifying prediction reliability in ride-hailing services by proposing an uncertainty-aware probabilistic deep learning model called ProbTTE for travel time predictions.
+The framework not only generated accurate point estimations but also yielded the parameters of a probability distribution, effectively capturing the inherent variability and uncertainty in urban traffic.